What Is a Turnkey Business?

 Advantages of a Turnkey Business

 The biggest advantage to buying a turnkey business is that the business model has already been proven, so most of the risk and uncertainty is eliminated.
-Established business or franchises have a much lower failure rate than independent startup businesses.
+Established businesses or franchises have a much lower failure rate than independent startup businesses.
 The buyer does not need to worry about whether the product or service will sell or not so they can focus on running the business.
 Often the facilities, equipment, and in the case of an independent business, the employees are included in the sale, making the takeover process even simpler.

 In the case of franchises such as Tim Horton's, for example, everything from the restaurant location to the menu is predefined for the buyer.
 In return, the buyer pays startup fees, franchise fees, and must purchase supplies and equipment from Tim Horton's.
 The company provides training, national marketing, and assistance with management.